laravel-ja/ja-docs-8.x/original-en/billing.md

 Occasionally, you may wish to update the Stripe customer directly with additional information.
 You may accomplish this using the `updateStripeCustomer` method.
 This method accepts an array of [customer update options supported by the Stripe API](https://stripe.com/docs/api/customers/update):

     $stripeCustomer = $user->updateStripeCustomer($options);

+<a name="balances"></a>
+### Balances

+Stripe allows you to credit or debit a customer's "balance".
+Later, this balance will be credited or debited on new invoices.
+To check the customer's total balance you may use the `balance` method that is available on your billable model.
+The `balance` method will return a formatted string representation of the balance in the customer's currency:

+    $balance = $user->balance();

+To credit a customer's balance, you may provide a positive value to the `applyBalance` method.
+If you wish, you may also provide a description:

+    $user->applyBalance(500, 'Premium customer top-up.');

+Providing a negative value to the `applyBalance` method will debit the customer's balance:

+    $user->applyBalance(-300, 'Bad usage penalty.');

+The `applyBalance` method will create new customer balance transactions for the customer.
+You may retrieve these transaction records using the `balanceTransactions` method, which may be useful in order to provide a log of credits and debits for the customer to review:

+    // Retrieve all transactions...
+    $transactions = $user->balanceTransactions();

+    foreach ($transactions as $transaction) {
+        // Transaction amount...
+        $amount = $transaction->amount(); // $2.31

+        // Retrieve the related invoice when available...
+        $invoice = $transaction->invoice();
+    }

 <a name="tax-ids"></a>
 ### Tax IDs